Magnifico (film): Critical reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with a weighted average of 6.53/10.
 At Metacritic, the film has a weighted average score of 53 out of 100, based on 6 critics, indicating "mixed or average reviews".

+Domestic

+Lito B. Zulueta, writing for the Philippine Daily Inquirer, described the film as a "first really good movie of 2003", with praise towards its screenplay, where screenwriter Michiko Yamamoto "expertly endows a contemporary and even positivistic flavor to the traditional miracle story" and Maryo J. Delos Reyes' serious direction from the original material.
+He also commended the cast's performances, including Jiro Manio, Gloria Romero, Albert Martinez, and Lorna Tolentino.

+International

 Time Out called the film an "undistinguished gentle comedy that turns into an astoundingly saccharin melodrama".

-On a review from the New York Post, despite giving criticism to the director and writer for giving various emotions to the audience, it was praised for its "well-made" story as well as the acting performances of the film's lead actors, particularly Jiro Manio.
+Film critic Vincent Musetto, writing for the New York Post, praised the film for its "well-made" story as well as the acting performances of its lead actors, particularly child actor Jiro Manio.
+He also gave commendation to Delos Reyes' direction and Yamamoto's screenplay for giving various emotions to the audience.

-Ferdinand Lapuz of Metro said that "Magnifico is one of those films in which a decent soul struggles against enormous odds to bring some comfort to the people he loves.
+Ferdinand Lapuz, a foreign correspondent for Ricky Lo's entertainment column "Funfare", informed the columnist about the review of the film by film critic Norman Wilner for "Metro" in Toronto, Canada.
+Wilner's review said that "Magnifico is one of those films in which a decent soul struggles against enormous odds to bring some comfort to the people he loves.
 It's a melodrama, but it's honest about it".